Jyrno42/nginx/README.md

 The implementation is loosely based on how it's done in Apache.

+## Why a fork?

+Since the nginx dev team marked the [issue](https://trac.nginx.org/nginx/ticket/317) as wontfix (in 2013) the only way forward is to build the functionality in the userland.
+I also plan to submit the results of this experiment as a patch to nginx.

 # Roadmap

  - [x] Allow `ssl_verify_client` at location level